 Eligibility: Open to all Brown undergraduate students regardless of concentration

-Regular referees: The Senior Professor Sanskrit in Classics and the Senior Professor of the Exact Sciences in Egyptology and Ancient Western Asian Studies, with a deciding vote to be cast, in the event of a split decision, by the Chair of Classics.
+Regular referees: The Senior Professor Sanskrit in Classics and the Senior Professor of the Exact Sciences in Egyptology and Assyriology, with a deciding vote to be cast, in the event of a split decision, by the Chair of Classics.